Leaderboard

 Showing content with the highest reputation since 08/30/2021 in all areas

-Hello, I am joining this forum with hopes to be able to supply you guys with some hard to come by parts for your beloved Nissans, as the title states we are the second oldest Nissan dealer in the uk and we are looking to move some of our older parts that have been stored away for years.
+1. Hello, I am joining this forum with hopes to be able to supply you guys with some hard to come by parts for your beloved Nissans, as the title states we are the second oldest Nissan dealer in the uk and we are looking to move some of our older parts that have been stored away for years.
 I will be doing a follow up post with our parts list which should have thousands of items for you guys to sift through at your leisure, I just wanted to test the waters to see how helpful this would be for you guys, any responses or comments appreciated.
-Kind regards, Oscar2 points
+Kind regards, Oscar

-Hi - Sorry for the delay in update but problem now cured.
+3. Hi - Sorry for the delay in update but problem now cured.
 Took a while but finally back on the road.
 Had to take it to a main Nissan dealer 20 miles away in the end so as to connect it to their diagnostics system due to other garages near me not having older diagnostic computer kits compatible with my car.
 Not cheap. £120 later and they said that the Mass Airlow Unit and Knock sensor needed replacing.
 Their quote was £1671.
 Staggering.
 Said parts were the costly items.
 They said Airflow Unit was £565 plus VAT.
 No way!
 Anyway spoke to Paul at local garage and he said that in all his working life (over 20 years) he had only ever replaced one knock sensor in all that time so should ignore that.
 A search on ebay resulted in me purchasing Airflow Unit for just under £36.
 Yes only £36.
 Could have had it shipped from Australia for around £75 all in.
 Anyway booked car in with Paul who fitted it along with a couple of rubber gaitors for the steering rack.
 Total cost for his work was £60.
 Result - success.
-Car now runs just as it did before problem occurred so very 'happy bunny'.1 point
+Car now runs just as it did before problem occurred so very 'happy bunny'.

 1 point